-3. Canada
+C. Canada

 According to Martin (1995), Canadian public debt was more or less equal to its GDP in 1945, but it came down to 20 percent of GDP by 1974, due to cuts in defense spending and economic growth exceeding the interest rate.
-Thereafter, however, higher long-term interest rates and increasing debt-service payments, a decline in revenues due to a recession, and a surge in pre-election spending in 1993 all led to budget deficits, which reached 6 percent of GDP by 1992 (Figure 9).
+Thereafter, however, a higher long-term interest rates and increasing debt-service payments, a decline in revenues due to a recession, and a surge in pre-election spending in 1993 all led to budget deficits, which reached 6 percent of GDP by 1992 (See Chart 12)

-Figure 9 Budget Balance-GDP Ratio, CPI Changes, and GDP Growth in Canada
+Chart 12: Budget Balance-GDP Ratio, CPI Changes and GDP Growth in Canada